Color index

 In astronomy, the color index is a simple numerical expression that determines the color of an object, which in the case of a star gives its temperature.
 The lower the color index, the more blue (or hotter) the object is.
-Conversely, the larger the color index, the more red (or cooler) the object is.
+Conversely, the higher the color index, the more red (or cooler) the object is.
 This is a consequence of the inverse logarithmic magnitude scale, in which brighter objects have smaller (more negative) magnitudes than dimmer ones.
 For comparison, the whitish Sun has a B−V index of 0.656 ± 0.005, whereas the bluish Rigel has a B−V of −0.03 (its B magnitude is 0.09 and its V magnitude is 0.12, B−V = −0.03).
 Traditionally, the color index uses Vega as a zero point.
 The blue supergiant Theta Muscae has one of the lowest B−V indices at −0.41, while the red giant and carbon star R Leporis has one of the largest, at +5.74.

 To measure the index, one observes the magnitude of an object successively through two different filters, such as U and B, or B and V, where U is sensitive to ultraviolet rays, B is sensitive to blue light, and V is sensitive to visible (green-yellow) light (see also: UBV system).
 The set of passbands or filters is called a photometric system.
 The difference in magnitudes found with these filters is called the U−B or B−V color index respectively.

 In principle, the temperature of a star can be calculated directly from the B−V index, and there are several formulae to make this connection.
 A good approximation can be obtained by considering stars as black bodies, using Ballesteros' formula (also implemented in the PyAstronomy package for Python):